e2d2ipi/tmpl-github/README.md

 See also the list of [contributors](https://github.com/e2d2ipi/tmpl-github-project/graphs/contributors) who participated in this project.

-Credits to [M. Maher's](https://github.com/e2d2ipi) whose [github-template](https://github.com/maehr/github-template) served as base for the present work.
+Credits to [M. Maher's](https://github.com/e2d2ipi) whose [github-template](https://github.com/maehr/github-template) served as base for the present work and is the source of most of the available functionalities.

+> If you find this template well done and useful, consider having a look at **[M. Maher's](https://github.com/e2d2ipi)** own repositories.
+Also, please, **do not star the present repository without starring [his](https://github.com/maehr/github-template)&nbsp;**!

 ## License